LucasDelfino92/morrowindsharp/mw2.md

     - Hi-Res Window Texture Replacer.
   - Also install the [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) Glow in the Dahrk Patch.
     - In the BAIN installer, tick **10 Glow in the Dahrk Patch - Interior Sunrays** only.
 Rename the mod to **Project Atlas - Glow in the Dahrk Patch**.
-- [**Heat Haze**](https://www.nexusmods.com/morrowind/mods/48973) by vtastek and tewlwolow
-Adds a heat haze shader controller by MGE XE and MWSE-lua.
-Subtle overall, gets faster, stronger and closer when near lava pools.
-  - The shader needs to be registered in MGE XE's Shader tab.
 - [**Mistify**](https://www.nexusmods.com/morrowind/mods/48112) by Melchior Dahrk
 Replaces the vanilla mist effect.
   - In the BAIN installer, tick **01 vanilla mist replacer** only.